-How to submit your periodic benefit risk evaluation report (PBRER), previously a periodic safety update report (PSUR).
+How to submit your periodic safety update report report (PSUR) or periodic benefit risk evaluation report (PBRER)

-The PBRER is a periodic assessment of the risk-benefit balance of the product.
+The PSUR is a periodic assessment of the risk-benefit balance of the product.
 You need to do this irrespective of the marketing status of the product (whether it is placed on the market or not).
-The PBRER provides an analysis of the safety, efficacy, and effectiveness of the product over its lifecycle.
+The PSUR provides an analysis of the safety, efficacy, and effectiveness of the product over its lifecycle.

 Most information will likely be related to safety, but you should include information on any new limitations of the medicine and alternative treatment areas.

-You must not wait for the PBRER submission to notify us of significant new information relating to the safety and efficacy of your product.
-Follow the good pharmacovigilance practices for guidance on how to report this urgent safety information.
+You must not wait for the PSUR submission to notify us of significant new information relating to the safety and efficacy of your product.

-If you have just been granted an MA you usually need to submit your PBRER:
+If you have just been granted a UK Marketing Authorisation (MA) you usually need to submit your PSUR:

 - every 6 months until the product is placed on the market

 - every 6 months for the first 2 years after the product is placed on the market

 - once a year for the following 2 years